 Lissie records acoustic session at The Magic Barn

 It’s the day after Christmas and singer-songwriter Lissie begins pouring a glass of Castle Rock Pinot Noir and pairing it with a variety of Harry Potter references.
-She’s prepping for […]
+She’s prepping for what will be a two day acoustic session at The Magic Barn recording studio just outside of Solon.
+Lissie heard about the Magic Barn from […]

 Hometowns: Key City Spirit

-Here are just a few examples to illustrate a fact that cannot be denied: my town can beat up your town To walk through downtown Iowa City on a Saturday […]
+Here are just a few examples to illustrate a fact that cannot be denied: my town can beat up your town To walk through downtown Iowa City on a Saturday evening is to cross paths with people originating from locales as near as Osceola and as far as Nairobi.
+And while most of us who […]

 What's The Matter With Stephen Bloom?

 Little Village readers following the ongoing controversy about Professor Stephen Bloom’s article about Iowa in the Atlantic may have noticed the lack of direct response from us.
-Thomas Dean made […]
+Thomas Dean made a glancing mention of it in his essay about the complicated feelings he has about his hometown Rockford, Illinois.
+Mostly, we thought that there wasn’t […]